tjoyner/ofvioletsandlicorice/chapter10.md

 He responded yes, [that he thought he understood everything](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#thathethought).
 <br/> <br/> <br/>

-Luciano phoned at a quarter to 10: a complication prevented him from coming to pick him up.
+Luciano phoned at a quarter to 10: a complication had prevented him from coming to pick him up.
 He was mortified, his wife had had a heart attack and he had rushed to the hospital.
 He gave him telephone numbers of a couple of his colleagues.
 Daniel had tried to call them: one didn't respond, the other was in Casalle Airport waiting for a client from Naples.

 <!-- Page 79 -->
 "What do I do?"
 Daniel asked himself, agitated.